-Snorkelling with an All Inclusive Company
+Snorkeling with an All-Inclusive Company

 I have a feeling there is a huge liability on package tours, so there was no going in the water without our life jackets.

 And anytime you have the chance to swim in the warm waters of the West Indies, it's always a thrill.

 He knew where to find what little marine life there was to be seen so I stuck close following his lead.

-We had a full day ahead of us still, so most of us stuck to fresh lemonade for our drinks but I could see how it would be a full on party if you wanted.
+We had a full day ahead of us still, so most of us stuck to fresh lemonade for our drinks but I could see how it could be a full-on party if you wanted.
 Jamaica is all about enjoying rum and fun in the sun.

 The breeze felt amazing and we barely felt the heat of the day as we continued along the coast of Negril Jamaica seeing its famous landmarks.

 Pirate's Cave – Jamaica

 This is apparently where many a pirate hung out and kept their stash.